SMASTER4/smaster4s-timer/README.md

 ```bash
 cmake --version
 ```
 If it says 3.12 upwards, you can proceed.
-If it says anything other than that, install CMake, please.
+If it says anything other than that, install or update CMake, please.
 You do this this **on Debian** based Distros(Ubuntu included) like this:
 ```bash
 sudo apt install cmake